opral/monorepo/rfcs/001-foundational-architecture.md

 The sheer amount of syntaxes is overwhelming for users and localization providers alike.
 Users need to learn different syntaxes and localization providers need to support different features.
 While one syntax and corresponding AST to rule them all should be the end goal, for the sake of adoption, inlang should support a variety of syntaxes.

-Supporting different syntaxes and their features but ultimately lead the way for standardization opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
-Design an custom AST?
+Supporting different syntaxes and their features but ultimately leading the way for standardization opens the question of how the AST, that powers every other component, is designed: Leverage an existing AST of a specific syntax?
+Design a custom AST?
 Regardless of the answer, other formats must be parsed to that AST and serialized back to the initial format (round-trip).

 #### Observations